XaviDigi/Tayamana_/README.md

-# 🎓 School Website -Tayamana 🎓
+# 🎓 School Website -- Tayamana 🎓

 This is a React-based website built for a school, providing various sections to inform visitors about the institution, its offerings, and services.
 The site is fully responsive and adjusts for mobile users seamlessly.